ThinkR-open/cranology/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of {cranology} is to provide insight about the history of CRAN.
-CRAN is the [Comprehensive R Archive Network](https://cran.r-project.org/) the reference platform where R packages are made available to the world. {cranology} provides tools to scrape data from CRAN and MRAN website.
+The goal of {cranology} is to provide tools to scrape data from CRAN and MRAN website.

 ## Installation